What is Curricular Practical Training (CPT)?

 To be considered for CPT, the work must be directly related to your current major field of study AND must also be an integral part of your studies.
 Your training must satisfy one of the following conditions:

-- It is required for a particular course or curricular track.
 For instance, internship is one of the options offered to MBA students to complete degree requirements.
 This internship meets the requirement of CPT if you choose it for degree completion.

 - The training is "an integral part of an established curriculum"